MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/alternate-onelake.md

 1. Use `kubectl get pods` to find the name of your pod.
 Copy this name, as you need it in the next step.

    > [!NOTE]
-   > Because `spec::replicas` from `deploymentExample.yaml` was specified as `2`, two pods appear using `kubectl get pods`.
+   > Because `spec.replicas` from `deploymentExample.yaml` was specified as `2`, two pods appear using `kubectl get pods`.
 You can choose either pod name to use for the next step.

 1. Run the following command and replace `POD_NAME_HERE` with your copied value from the previous step: